 Contact Naomi if you’d like to get involved in our Hammersmith and Fulham hub.

-Judah coordinates Doorstep Library’s projects in Hammersmith and Fulham, and supports teams of Doorstep Library volunteers to share the magic of books and reading with children across the borough.
+Judah coordinates Doorstep Library’s projects in Lambeth, and supports teams of Doorstep Library volunteers to share the magic of books and reading with children across the borough.
 Judah studied Literature and worked on several children’s literacy initiatives before joining Doorstep in 2017.
 Judah is driven by her passion for Doorstep’s work and her commitment to educational equality.